Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Cash is still frequently used by a significant portion of respondents, highlighting its continued importance in daily transactions.
+Cash is still frequently used by a significant portion of respondents (42.5%), highlighting its continued importance in daily transactions.
+When combined with daily users (11.25%), over half (53.75%) rely on cash regularly, despite digital payment growth.

 ---